About Baltimore Sinus Specialists

 Nose, Sinus and Endoscopic Sinus Surgeons

-Both Dr. Dubin and Dr. Reh received additional, advanced fellowship training in the surgical and medical management of sinusitis and diseases of the nose.
-They have the most advanced training and experience in endoscopic nose and sinus surgical procedures and utilize the most sophisticated equipment available.
-Their experience in revision and frontal sinus surgery and the medical/non-surgical management of challenging sinus disease is unparalleled in the region.
+Both physicians have undergone rigorous, advanced fellowship training in the surgical and medical management of sinusitis and nasal disorders.
+They are highly skilled in endoscopic nasal and sinus surgery, employing the latest and most sophisticated equipment.
+Their expertise in challenging cases, such as revision and frontal sinus surgery, along with the medical and non-surgical management of complex sinus diseases, is unmatched in the region.

 Treatments: